Insights · 11 min read

 Only you can know how to navigate the people and workflows in your organization.
 If all else fails, ask for help—preferably from someone who's been able to get their own "wish list" items prioritized before.

 Finally, once your request gets prioritized for development, don't walk away!
 Like your golf swing, follow through matters with UX bugs.
-Once your fix goes live, be sure to revisit your FullStory segments and replay sessions so you can research and analyze results.
+Once your fix goes live, be sure to revisit your Fullstory segments and replay sessions so you can research and analyze results.

 Circle back to your original funnel.
 Did you move the needle?
 Calculate the total impact and multiply that by the associated cost you defined.
 How'd you do?